samhattangady/pirates_log/content/about/about.md

 ---
 title: "About Main Page.
 Rest will now work"
-comment: "hugo was behaving wierdly. so this is being rendered in list view? don't create other mds in this filder. they will not render."
+comment: "hugo was behaving wierdly. so this is being rendered in list view? don't create other mds in this folder. they will not render."
 ---

 Konkan Coast Pirate Solutions is a puzzle game about a bunch of boys